prakharDvedi/rently/README.md

 ## Rently

 Rently is a platform for renting properties.
-It is a full-stack application that allows users to rent properties from other users.
+It is a full-stack application that allows users within the same household to effeciently divide tasks, take turns and split bills

 ## Tech Stack